itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.3.3 Resistance

-​	This section displays the variations of resistance with respect to bias voltage at different frequencies.
+​This section displays the variations of resistance with respect to bias voltage at different frequencies.

 | 1 MHZ                                                        | 100 MHZ                                                      | 10000 MHZ                                                    |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |